JEEP AVENGER ELECTRIC 2025 – SLOW CHARGING PROBLEMS, BMS, AND REAL-WORLD RANGE WINTER/SUMMER

 - reduced trunk space due to the battery pack;

-- mandatory and specialized electronic maintenance ;
+- mandatory and specialized electronic maintenance;

-- Battery covered for 8 years, but out-of-warranty repairs are expensive.
+- battery covered for 8 years, but out-of-warranty repairs are expensive.

-🛠️ PRACTICAL ADVICE FROM A SPARE PARTS DEALER
+🛠️ PRACTICAL ADVICE FROM A PARTS DEALER

 1️⃣ Evaluate your charging infrastructure

-- avoid managers with unstable power;
+- avoid operators with unstable power;

-2️⃣ Always update your software
+2️⃣ Always update the software

-- BMS → improves charging and autonomy;
+- BMS → improves charging and range;

-- infotainment → solves lag and disconnections;
+- infotainment → resolves lag and disconnections;

 - ADAS → reduces false alarms.

-3️⃣ Respect scheduled maintenance
+3️⃣ Adhere to scheduled maintenance

 - battery cooling;